songleo/monitoring-system/README.md

-This repository provides a tool for rapidly establishing a monitoring system, ideal for Proof of Concept (PoC), educational or testing purposes.
-This monitoring system does not provide persistent storage for the monitoring data.
-So when you restart the whole monitoring system, it will reset all status.
+This repository offers a tool for quickly setting up a monitoring system utilizing the Prometheus and Grafana monitoring stack.
+It's perfect for Proof of Concept (PoC), educational, or testing scenarios.
+Note that this monitoring setup does not include persistent storage for monitoring data, so restarting the system will reset all statuses.

-All components are installed and initiated on local host as Docker containers.
-It primarily includes the following components:
+All components are deployed as Docker containers on the local host, including:

 - alertmanager
 - grafana